cyberbotics/webots/projects/robots/kinematics/tinkerbots/protos/docs/tinkerbotsbase.md

 In Webots, all the Tinkerbots bricks have been modeled.
 It is possible to assemble them in the same way as in reality thanks to the powerful system of "slots".
-Thus, all the basic models present in the [Sensoric Mega Set](https://www.tinkerbots.com/arduino-specials/sensoric-mega-set/) kit can be simulated.
 These simulated models can be programmed with the standard Webots API.

 ### Presentation Movie